AlexVCS/100-days-of-code/log.md

 ### Day 5: November 6th, 2020

 **Today's Progress**: Focus was Full Stack Open curriculum.
 I'm working on the anecdotes app.
-Reviewed sample code and have generaeted a function to select a random anecdote.
+Reviewed sample code and have generated a function to select a random anecdote.
 Need to figure out the implementation.
 Made a couple corrections to an open source project too.

 **Thoughts** Feel close to getting the anecdote app working.
 Need to keep tinkering with it.